 Improving Student Services

 Amarillo College already had numerous innovative student services in place before the pandemic.
 Dr. Lowery-Hart said that life barriers need to be removed to help students embrace learning.
-Providing systems of support have fundamentally altered students’ outcomes.
+Providing systems of support has fundamentally altered students’ outcomes.

 Some of these structures are unique.
 For example, Dr. Lowery-Hart has hired four social workers to bring robust community support to the college and to case-manage students through their classes and into success while ensuring they have the resources they need to graduate.
 Amarillo College also expanded the number of available counselors because so many students grew up in generational poverty and are struggling with trauma that many cannot understand.
 Additionally, there is academic support, through required tutoring, coaching, and mentoring.